weareblahs/weareblahs/README.md

  - Freeview (https://github.com/weareblahs/freeview)
    - Rebuilding the MYTV Broadcasting experience on your smart TV
 ## Other
- - Faster Intel Graphics Driver Downloads
+ - Faster Intel Graphics Driver Downloads (https://github.com/weareblahs/figdd)
    - Downloads the latest drivers for Intel Graphics with a download accerlator, such as aria2
+ - "My Computer Can't Sleep!" (https://github.com/weareblahs/MCCS)
+   - Checks what process is preventing your computer from sleeping

 ## Deprecated and on hold projects (no longer developing or paused development, but still kept on original repositories)
  - Far Far Away Idol (https://github.com/weareblahs/FarFarAwayIdol) [On hold]